 4. Ask About His Passions

-Guys (like us) love to talk about their passions, ideas and dreams.
+Guys (like us girls) love to talk about their passions, ideas and dreams.
 So, ask him an open-ended question about one of the three, and you could potentially keep him talking for quite some time.
 And the best part?
 You find out what really makes him tick and get to know him on a deeper level.

 For example, if a guy is feeling down, and doesn’t seem to want to talk about why he’s feeling down, don’t keep asking him what’s wrong.
-Instead, ask him what one thing right now would improve the situation.
+Instead, ask him to name one thing right now that would improve the situation.
 Ask him how and not why.